Divya Pillai

 Divya Pillai is an Indian actress who predominantly works in Malayalam films along with some Telugu and Tamil films.
 She debuted in the 2015 film Ayal Njanalla, followed by Oozham in 2016.

 Early life

-Divya was born in Dubai, UAE to a Malayali Nair family.
+Divya Pillai was born in Dubai, UAE to a Malayali Nair family.
 She began her career as a Flydubai employee prior to entering the film industry.

 Career

-She made her film debut in 2015 with the romantic-comedy Ayal Njanalla opposite Fahadh Faasil, in the directorial debut of actor Vineeth Kumar.
+Pillai made her film debut in 2015 with the romantic-comedy Ayal Njanalla opposite Fahadh Faasil, in the directorial debut of actor Vineeth Kumar.
 Her second project was under the direction of Jeethu Joseph in Oozham (2016), a revenge-drama starring Prithviraj Sukumaran.
 The film was a box office success.
 In 2019 she had a guest role as Jancy in the television serial Uppum Mulakum.
 She made her Telugu debut with Thaggedele followed by Mangalavaaram.